kylejoe/TrueNWVentures/readme.txt

-TrueNWVentures is a real estate website I am building for a friend.
-Hopefully work will be finished soon.
+TrueNWVentures is a real estate website that I built for my friend.
+Please feel free to check it out.